An 1851 maritime law protected Titanic owners in court. Could OceanGate use it too?

 “The investigation probably is going to be Coast Guard, National Transportation Safety Board ... the Justice Department will get involved if there’s criminal proceedings worth investigating,” he says, adding that officials could still “come up with a clean bill and say, you know, no one’s responsible.”

-There is a long-shot possibility of state action, depending on the waters involved, and Prof Brennan names authorities in Canada and France as “the obvious probable investigating bodies”.
+There is a long-shot possibility of state action, depending on the waters involved, and Prof Brennan names authorities in Canada, the US and maybe France as “the obvious probable investigating bodies”.

 “Will they agree to do joint investigations or share it?
 I hope so,” he says.
 “It would be some efficiency and some cost savings ...
 I think that we’re going to have to have different authorities, and we’re going to have different authorities with different standards and different protection against self-incrimination and corporate liability, and we can have multiple proceedings and the same facts in different countries.
 Not going to surprise me.”